MicrosoftDocs/learn/learn-pr/wwl-azure/configure-user-group-accounts/includes/3-manage-user-accounts.md

 ### Things to know about cloud identity accounts

 Let's review how cloud identity user accounts are defined in Azure AD.
 Here's an example of the new **User** page in the Azure portal.
-The administrator has the option to **Create** a user within the organization or **Invite** a guest user to provide access to organization resources:
+The administrator can **Create** a user within the organization or **Invite** a guest user to provide access to organization resources:

 :::image type="content" source="../media/add-user-accounts-133b7dbf.png" alt-text="Screenshot of the User page in the Azure portal.":::

 - A new user account must have a display name and an associated user account name.

-   An example display name might be `Aran Sawyer-Miller` and the associated user account name could be `asawmill@contoso.com`.
+An example display name is `Aran Sawyer-Miller` and the associated user account name could be `asawmill@contoso.com`.

 - Information and settings that describe a user are stored in the user account profile.